 This is a family recipe and I have learnt it from my mother in law.
 This is again one of her fabulous recipe and I am sure you will love it as much as we do.
 The recipe is shared with both step by step pics and a video.

 I would not suggest making this khichdi in bulk and refrigerate.
 Firstly the khichdi becomes dry as it cools and when you reheat it you don’t get the best flavor and taste.
 So this chana dal khichdi is best made fresh and served hot or warm.

-1. Rinse ½ cup chana dal a couple of times.
-Then soak overnight or for 4 to 5 hours or in hot water for 30 minutes.
-Here I soaked the dal in hot water for 30 minutes.
+1. Rinse ½ cup chana dal a couple of times in fresh water.
+Then soak overnight at room temperature or for 4 to 5 hours or in hot water for 30 minutes.
+Here in the below photo, I have soaked the dal in hot water for 30 minutes.